 In January 2023 I launched my Cyanotype Online Workshop.
 In there I introduce you to the history or the process (it’s 180 years old!) and demonstrate several photogram and contact prints over 6 mondules.
 There are also 2 bonus modules where I demonstrate cyanotype on textiles and introduce you to the delicious extension of the process – wet cyanotype.
 If you’re interested, click the button below for full workshop details…

 So What’s Next?

-I am running 1 and 2 day cyanotype workshops in Maleny, up in the Sunshine Coast Hinterland.
-In these workshops you will learn how to create your own cyanotypes and leave armed with a shopping list of what to buy where so you can continue to play with cyanotype at home or in your own studio.
+You can attend an in-person I day cyanotype workshops in Maleny, up in the Sunshine Coast Hinterland.
+We learn how to create your cyanotypes, with the focus on photogram cyanotypes, and you leave armed with a shopping list of what to buy where so you can continue to play with cyanotype at home or in your own studio.